Is a knee wall in your landscaping plans?

 This more architecturally-inspired knee wall is a reflection of the home’s design and picks up on the brick above the window as well as the architecture.

-This knee wall uses the address in a simple but large font to create interest.
+This knee wall uses the street name in a large, but simple contemporary font to create interest.

 stone knee wall in rustic garden